 You don’t have to visit the Louvre.

-If you’re not very into art and you’re only going because you feel like you ‘have to,’ I am hereby letting you off the hook!
+If you’re not very into art and you’re only going because you feel like you “have to,” I am hereby letting you off the hook!
 There are so many other interesting Parisian museums that are more manageable in size (here are my top 3 favorite museums in Paris).
-Of course, if you were in an art major in college, you are obligated to go to the Louvre, otherwise I heard they revoke your diploma. 😬
+Of course, if you were in an art major in college, you are obligated to go to the Louvre.
+Otherwise, I heard your diploma will be revoked. 😬

 I will also add that the exterior of the Louvre is structurally beautiful and a sight to see, especially when illuminated at night.
 I would recommend walking by there in the evening to see it lit up.
 But again—there’s nothing that you have to do!

 The best view of Paris is NOT from the top of the Eiffel Tower.

 I prefer seeing the Parisian cityscape with the Eiffel Tower in it.
 How would we know it’s Paris otherwise??